 All written communications must already be written before receiving and reading communications from other commanders.
-Once all commanders have their messages drafted, they will roll determine their availability and deliver (or not deliver) as indicated.
+Once all commanders have their messages drafted, they will roll to determine their availability and deliver (or not deliver) as indicated.

-If a spy event occurs, provide the opposing player with all written communications from the prior turn as well as any current turn communications which are marked as having been destroyed.
+If a spy event occurs, provide the opposing overall commander with all enemy written communications from the prior turn as well as written communications scheduled to be delivered on the current turn.
+These communications may be read and are not delivered to the intended recipient.